Disease/Disorder

 Definition

 Scheuermann disease, (juvenile kyphosis), is a growth disturbance with curving deformity of the thoracic or thoracolumbar spine in adolescents that causes an increase bowing or rounding of the back in the sagittal plane.
-It is defined by anterior vertebral wedging of at least 5° in 3 or more adjacent vertebral bodies.
-It is most commonly seen in the thoracic spine.
-Often, it produces pathologic thoracic kyphosis (>40°; normal is 20°-40°).
-Type 1 Scheuermann’s disease involves the thoracic spine, whereas type 2 involves both the thoracic and lumbar spine.1 Scheuermann’s disease presents as a postural deformity and subacute thoracic pain in adolescents.1
+It is defined by anterior vertebral wedging of at least 5° in 3 or more adjacent vertebral bodies, most commonly seen in the thoracic spine.1,2 Often, it produces pathologic thoracic kyphosis (>40°; normal is 20°-40°).
+Type 1 Scheuermann’s disease involves the thoracic spine, whereas type 2 involves both the thoracic and lumbar spine.1,2 Scheuermann’s disease presents as a postural deformity and subacute thoracic pain in adolescents.1

 Etiology

-The etiology of Scheuermann disease remains undetermined.1 It is characterized by defective growth of the vertebral cartilage endplate, which probably results from a predisposing genetic background that affects the quality of matric components and chondrocytes.
-An autosomal-dominant mode of inheritance is suspected.2
+The etiology of Scheuermann disease remains undetermined.1,2 There is a hereditary component associated with this condition although the mode of transmission is unclear.
+Incidence is higher monozygotic versus dizygotic twins.1 It is characterized by defective growth of the vertebral cartilage endplate, which probably results from a predisposing genetic background that affects the quality of matric components and chondrocytes.
+An autosomal-dominant mode of inheritance is suspected.3

-There have been many other etiologic theories, including mechanical factors, increased growth caused by excess growth hormones, osteoporosis caused by calcium metabolism abnormalities, inflammatory disease, hypovitaminosis, and others, but there has been no definitive association with Scheuermann disease and any of these etiologies.3 One theory is that during growth there is a discordant vertebral endplate mineralization and ossification which causes disproportional vertebral body growth resulting in the classic wedge-shaped vertebral bodies.1
+There have been many other etiologic theories, including mechanical factors, increased growth caused by excess growth hormones, osteoporosis caused by calcium metabolism abnormalities, inflammatory disease, hypovitaminosis, and others, but there has been no definitive association with Scheuermann disease and any of these etiologies.4 One theory is that during growth there is a discordant vertebral endplate mineralization and ossification which causes disproportional vertebral body growth resulting in the classic wedge-shaped vertebral bodies that leads to kyphosis.1

 Epidemiology including risk factors and primary prevention

-The prevalence rate of Scheuermann disease in the United States is between 1% and 8%.1
+The prevalence rate of Scheuermann disease in the United States is between 1% to 8%.1,2

-The sex ratio is 2:1 for male to female.1
+The sex ratio is at least 2:1 for male to female.1,2

-Patients generally are affected between ages 12 and 17 years, and the diagnosis is rarely made in patients younger than 10 years.1
+Diagnosis is generally made in adolescents between ages 12 and 17 years after parents notice a postural deformity or “hunchbacked” appearance, and the diagnosis is rarely made in patients younger than 10 years.1

 Patho-anatomy/physiology